Planning Permission Explained

 Once your application is validated, the neighbourhood consultation period begins which lasts four weeks.
 The planning drawings are then made public and can be viewed by your neighbours who can add comments expressing their opinions on your project.
 The planners can then use these comments to help inform their decision.
 There’s no legal requirement for you to let your neighbours know when you’re making a planning application.
 However, neighbours will be consulted and invited to comment.
 Don’t worry though, only objections based on material considerations are ever taken into account.

 Over many years working with different Local Authorities we have developed great relationship and connections.
-Once the consultation period is over Method Studio always endeavour to liaise with the planners to either see if we can get a decision earlier or make any minor adjustments in order to gain approval.
-If it looks like things won’t go the way we want despite this work we can already started discussing alternative options.
+Once the consultation period is over Method Studio Architecture always endeavour to liaise with the planners to either see if we can get a decision earlier or make any minor adjustments in order to gain approval.
+If it looks like things won’t go the way we want despite this work we can already start discussing alternative options.
 Once the planning permission has been approved you can move full speed ahead with your project.

 How much does planning permission cost?